timotheeguerin/i18n_admin_utils/README.md

 #Planned features

+Main:
 Description | Status
 --- | ---
 On the page(Rendered on the browser) click on a translation missing to display a popover with a form to set the translation | **Functional**, Working on customization
-Retreive all the translation used inside your application and check they have been translated.| **Functional**, Styling in progress
-Check all the text you have entered in your application withour using t() | **TODO**
+Retreive all the translation used inside your application and check they have been translated.| **Functional** Check all the text you have entered in your application withour using t() | **TODO**

+Other:
+* Merge duplicate translation into one(display the number of use)

 #Installation
 Get the gem in your gemfile